Yankee Conference

 The Yankee Conference was a collegiate sports conference in the eastern United States.
 From 1947 to 1976, it sponsored competition in many sports, but was a football-only league from mid-1976 until its dissolution in 1996.
-It is essentially the ancestor of today's Colonial Athletic Association (CAA) football conference, and the continuation of the New England Conference, though all three leagues were founded under different charters and are considered separate conferences by the NCAA.
+It is essentially the ancestor of today's CAA Football, the legally separate football league operated by the Coastal Athletic Association (CAA), and the continuation of the New England Conference, though all three leagues were founded under different charters and are considered separate conferences by the NCAA.
+Also, CAA Football does not recognize the New England Conference as one of its predecessors, though it does recognize the Yankee Conference as such.
+2024 marked a return of The Yankee Conference when in August of 2024 it was announced that Merrimack College and Sacred Heart University would play for The Yankee Conference Championship presented by LEONA.

 For the first half of its history, the Yankee Conference consisted of the flagship public universities of the six New England states.
 Conference expansion in the 1980s and 1990s added several colleges and universities from the Mid-Atlantic region.

 Formation

 In 1945, Northeastern University, the only private school in the New England Conference, announced its departure.
 A committee formed by the remaining four members, land-grant colleges and universities representing Connecticut, Maine, New Hampshire and Rhode Island, recommended that they join with the other two New England land-grant institutions, Massachusetts State College (which had also been a founding member of the NEC in 1923, but left in the 1930s) and the University of Vermont, in a new athletics league.
 This led to the formation of the Yankee Conference in December 1946, with athletic competition beginning in the 1947–48 school year.